How to make Skype, FaceTime, or Hangouts video look great

 Film from above, not below

 Whether you're using an iMac, MacBook Pro, third-party webcam, or iPhone, the worst you can do is have your camera below your face, pointed up — human faces do not look great chin-first.
 In an ideal world, you want your camera positioned slightly above eye-level, looking down at you.
+Make sure not to position it too high, however: You don't want to look like you're craning to stare into the camera when talking to someone.

 Light it up

 While the "calling you from a dark cave" look is great if you're trying to cultivate an air of mystery, it's not the best way to chat with your co-workers.
-If you want to communicate effectively, you want light on your face.
-The best way I've found is with ambient lighting behind your computer or webcam — adjustable Hue lights that bounce their light off the wall, for instance, a Hue Go, or Nanoleaf Aurora.
+If you want to communicate effectively, you want some light on your face.
+The best way I've found is with ambient lighting behind your computer or webcam — adjustable Hue lights that bounce their light off the wall like a Hue Go, or Nanoleaf Aurora.

 If you need to bathe an entire office in light, consider getting a few portable LED lights and tripods: iMore editor-at-large Rene Ritchie uses these to light up his personal studio at home for video shows like MacBreak Weekly.